-My FAFSA

-Welcome, Susan Demodefault!

-Current Application Status: Processed Successfully

-Congratulations, your FAFSA was successfully processed.

-What Happens Next

-- Your FAFSA information was made available to the school(s) you listed on your FAFSA. - Your school(s) will use your FAFSA information to determine the aid you may be eligible to receive. - Your school(s) will contact you if they need more information or to discuss your financial aid award. - If you have questions about your financial aid package contact your school(s).
+ly FAFSA Velcome, Susan Demodefault!
+2017-2018 2016-2017 Current Application Status: Processed Successfully Congratulations, your FAFSA was successfully Original Application Submitted: 01/01/2017 Processed: 10/02/2016 processed.
+What Happens Next • Your FAFSA information was made available Latest Correction Submitted: 01/01/2017 to the school(s) you listed on your FAFSA.
+Your school(s) will use your FAFSA information to determine the aid you may be eligible to receive.
+Your school(s) will contact you if they need more information or to discuss your financial Submitted By: Student Processed: 01/01/2017 aid award.If you have questions about your financial aid package contact your school(s).
+You can also: View or Print your Student Aid Report (SAR) Make FAFSA Corrections to make a change, add a school, or transfer IR into your FAFSA View Correction History to view corrections made to your FAFSA S data SA ID Last Time, Date FSA ID Used: 6:31, 09/26/20 SA ID Status: ser Account Management ou can use your FSA ID to sign your FAFSA electronically or make corrections to your FAFSA.

-Original Application Submitted: 01/01/2016 Processed: 01/01/2016

-Latest Correction

-Submitted: 01/01/2016 Submitted By: Student Processed: 01/01/2016

-You can also

-- View or Print your Student Aid Report (SAR) - Make FAFSA Corrections to make a change, add a school, or transfer IRS data into your FAFSA - View Correction History to view corrections made to your FAFSA

-FSA ID

-Last Time, Date FSA ID Used: 7:50, 12/29/2015

-FSA ID Status:

-User Account Management

-You can use your FSA ID to sign your FAFSA electronically or make corrections to your FAFSA.

 Create a shareable file with some of your student information.

-NEED HELP?
+EED HELP?